 There are times, though, when we wonder if our passion for these intangible sales skills is too zealous, too earnest.
 It’s nice when we come across an article backing up our assertion as we did in Linda Richardson’s post Six Critical Skills For The New Sales Dialogue.

-In this post, Ms. Richardson confirms that the high value JMS Elite places on honest, genuine conversation is, indeed, a key factor for closing sales in today’s complex B2B environment.
+In this post, Ms. Richardson confirms that the high value JMS Elite places on honest, genuine conversation is, indeed, a key factor for closing inside sales in today’s complex B2B sales environment.

 Here are three of our favorite critical skills for more meaningful interactions: